-- > Policies: human resources team will collaborate with the senior management team, global supply chain, procurement, sales and business development team; - > Risk assessments: global supply chain team will collaborate with the senior management team, procurement, sales, business development team and human resources. - > All employees and workers have a duty and responsibility to immediately highlight any concern and should do without fear of retribution to their line manager, human resources, senior management team or gov.uk website.
+- Policies: Human Resources Team will collaborate with the Senior Management Team, Global Supply Chain, Procurement, Sales and Business Development Team. - Risk Assessments: Global Supply Chain Team will collaborate with the Senior Management Team, Procurement, Sales, Business Development Team and Human Resources.

+All associates and workers have a duty and responsibility to immediately highlight any concern and should do without fear of retribution to their line manager, Human Resources, Senior Management team or gov.uk website.